-It is normal to experience initial discomfort while walking and exercising, and your legs and feet may be swollen.
+It's normal to experience initial discomfort while walking and exercising, and your legs and feet may be swollen.

 You may be put on a passive motion machine to restore movement in your knee and leg.
 This support will slowly move your knee while you are in bed.
 It helps to decrease swelling by keeping your leg raised and helps improve your circulation.

-You will usually be in hospital for three to five days, depending on what progress you make and what type of knee replacement you have.
+You'll usually be in hospital for three to five days, depending on what progress you make and what type of knee replacement you have.
 Patients who have a half knee replacement usually have a shorter hospital stay.